Bad Street Boys

-The Bad Street Boys was a professional wrestling tag team in the independent circuit.
-It was initially formed as a stable, consisting of Gregory Helms, Shannon Moore, Joey Matthews and Christian York.
-The stable later became a tag team when Helms and Moore were signed by World Championship Wrestling (WCW), reducing the members to York and Matthews.
+In professional wrestling, the Bad Street Boys was a stable and tag team that competed on the independent circuit.
+It was initially composed of Gregory Helms, Shannon Moore, Joey Matthews, and Christian York, being reduced to York and Matthews when Helms and Moore were signed by World Championship Wrestling (WCW).

 History

-Independent circuit (1997-1999)
+Independent circuit (1997–1999)

-In 1997, four young indy wrestlers Gregory Helms, Shannon Moore, Joey Matthews and Christian York formed a stable Badstreet Boys that wrestled in many independent promotions, including Organization of Modern Extreme Grappling Arts (OMEGA).
+In 1997, four young independent circuit wrestlers - Gregory Helms, Shannon Moore, Joey Matthews and Christian York - formed a stable Badstreet Boys that wrestled in many independent promotions, including Organization of Modern Extreme Grappling Arts (OMEGA).

 York and Matthews would often team up with each other and won the Mid-Eastern Wrestling Federation (MEWF) Tag Team Championship on October 23, 1997, defeating Steve Corino and Jimmy Cicero and fellow challengers Mark Schrader and Corporal Punishment in a Three Way Match.
 On November 13, York and Matthews were beaten for the titles by Jimmy Cicero and Julio Sanchez.
 On December 20, 1998, York and Matthews won their second tag team championship by defeating The Blue Meanie and Super Nova for the Steel City Wrestling (SCW) Tag Team Championship.
 On April 1, 1999, they lost the titles to Lou Marconi and Dennis Gregory.

-WCW, WWF and ECW (1999-2001)
+WCW, WWF and ECW (1999–2001)

 In May 1999, all the four members of Badstreet Boys signed contracts with World Championship Wrestling (WCW).
 They all were given tryout matches on Monday Nitro.
 Helms and Moore were given full-time contracts.
 York and Matthews were released.
 They continued to use the Bad Street Boys name and would win the Atlantic Terror City Wrestling (ATCW) Tag Team Championship on January 15, 2000.
 On May 17, York and Matthews won their first Maryland Championship Wrestling (MCW) Tag Team Championship, by defeating The Holy Rollers (Rich Myers and Earl the Pearl).
 They lost the ATCW Tag Team Titles to Jimmy Cicero and Dino Divine on July 15.
 On August 2, they lost the MCW Tag Team Title to Christopher Carmichael and Dino Divine.

 Back in April 2000, York and Matthews signed contracts with World Wrestling Federation (WWF).
 The team were sent to WWF's partner, Extreme Championship Wrestling (ECW).
 They worked in ECW as a fan favorite tag team.
 In ECW, Bad Street Boys had their first rivalry with Danny Doring and Roadkill, that culminated in a match at Anarchy Rulz, which Doring and Roadkill won.
 Bad Street Boys' next feud was with Simon Diamond and Johnny Swinger.
 They lost to Diamond and Swinger at November to Remember.
 However, they defeated Diamond and Swinger in a rematch at Massacre on 34th Street.
 At ECW's final pay-per-view Guilty as Charged, Bad Street Boys lost to Jerry Lynn and Cyrus.